What Pays More: VC or Private Equity?

 Venture capital success often hinges on a phenomenon known as the power law.
 A small fraction of investments generates the majority of returns, creating a highly skewed performance curve.
 For example, in 2024, only 3.6% of VC exits accounted for an astonishing 78.9% of total returns.
 This underscores the critical importance of identifying and backing high-potential startups early.
 While most investments may yield modest outcomes, the few that succeed can redefine portfolios and drive exponential growth.
 Understanding this dynamic is essential for venture capitalists aiming to maximize their impact and achieve long-term success in a competitive market.

-How Value Creation Works in VC and PE
+How Value Creation Works in Private Equity and Venture Capital

 Venture Capital (VC) and Private Equity (PE) firms employ distinct strategies to create value for their portfolio companies.
 VC firms prioritize early-stage growth by offering strategic advisory services and connecting startups with influential networks.
 This approach helps young companies scale quickly and secure additional funding.